Alois Nebel wins at the European Film Awards

 Alois Nebel has also won the feature film award at the 2012 Anim'est festival, Bucharest.

-Tomáš Luňák, clearly emotional, only made a short "Thank you" acceptance speech in getting the award.
+Tomáš Luňák, clearly emotional, delivered a brief "Thank you" acceptance speech upon receiving the award.

 The two other nominees were the Spanish, Goya-awarded Wrinkles (Arrugas la pelicula, dir.
 Ignacio Ferreras, Petro Vedre Films)[review], and the UK/USA stop-motion film, Pirates!
 Band of Misfits (Peter Lord, dir., Aardman-Sony Animation).

-EFA has no separate award for short animated films, even though Villa Antropoff was nominated in the short film category.
+EFA does not have a separate award for short animated films; Villa Antropoff was nominated in the short film category.